Menu

 Government-funded shared ownership schemes can prioritise applications based on local housing needs.
 One key exception is the armed forces/military personnel, who are always prioritised over other applicants.

 There are also shared ownership schemes for people with long-term disabilities.
-For people over the age of 55, the maximum you can buy will be 75% equity in the property, but – you don’t pay rent on the remaining 25% equity held by the housing association.
+For people over the age of 55, the maximum you can buy will be 75% equity in the property, but you don’t pay rent on the remaining 25% equity held by the housing association.

 In Summary:

-An alternative is to consider Shared Ownership, where you start with a mortgage for lower equity in the home, then increase your ownership using staircasing, a process that lets you buy from 25% equity and increase your mortgage amount as your progress towards full property ownership.
+An alternative is to consider Shared Ownership, where you start with a mortgage for lower equity in the home, then increase your ownership using staircasing, a process that lets you buy from 25% equity and increase your mortgage amount as you progress towards full property ownership.

-The closest thing to a no-strings-attached government mortgage scheme is the Starter Home Initiative as that’s just a straight-up 20% discount off the purchase price of a single new build home for first-time buyers under the age of 40.
+The closest thing to a no-strings-attached government mortgage scheme is the Starter Home Initiative, as that’s just a straight-up 20% discount off the purchase price of a single new build home for first-time buyers under the age of 40.